2020 Election: How Will the "Keys to the White House" Turn?

 The candidates themselves, and their associated campaign funds, make surprisingly little difference, as many of the factors that lead people to the polls will have already been determined before all of the candidates even announce their intent to run for president.

 Logic of the 13 Keys

-The Keys are 13 questions stated as propositions favoring re-election of the incumbent party.
+The Keys are 13 questions stated as propositions favoring the re-election of the incumbent party.